 * Rubberised paint on various parts of the interior trim can become sticky to the touch and is easily scratched.
 Rubberised paint to repair is available from Plastidip but many owners have resorted to using more conventional paints, in particular the door grab handles are most prone to damage.

 * Silver aluminium dash treatments on the 3ltr Privilege models is easily damaged particularly on the door grab handles.
 Replacements are no longer available.
 The painted plastic Dynamique trim withstands knocks much better.

 * Alloy wheels, the finish often lifts and corrosion makes them look messy, also the four centre caps should be there, look for paint peeling on these too.
 Very scarce to get hold of now.

 * CV boots are made of a very tough and inflexible material which means they can come off on full lock and release all the grease so check the drive shafts.
 Try pulling away on full lock, there should be no horrible noises or vibration.

 * The catches securing the glovebox and dashboard cubby drawer break regularly but are available through the club and easily replaced.

-The hinge on the centre armrest lid can break so check this. (don't fold it back too far or slam it shut) Replacement hinges are around £30.
+* The hinge on the centre armrest lid can break so check this. (don't fold it back too far or slam it shut) Replacement hinges were around £30 but no longer available.

 * Check the CD autochanger - most have given up the ghost (ERROR shows on the display).
 These can be replaced with a boot mounted unit from an Espace MkIII (retaining full control and display functionality) or the original can be reliably repaired for around £70

-* The drivers side seat squab can break down and sometimes split where it touches the electric seat controls panel usually a result of a larger driver.
+* The front seat squabs can break down and sometimes split where they touch the electric seat controls panel usually a result of a larger driver or passenger.
 Likewise the heating element (Full leather seat models) in the seats breakdown eventually due to flexing.